vanegmondgroep/sip-stack/README.md

    docker login ghcr.io
    ```

+1. Navigate to the root of the stack folder.

-1. Create a `.env` file in the root of the project with the contents of [.env.example](https://github.com/vanegmondgroep/smart-industry-platform/blob/main/.env.example) from the Smart Industry Platform repository.
+1. Create a `.env` file with the contents of [.env.example](https://github.com/vanegmondgroep/smart-industry-platform/blob/main/.env.example) from the Smart Industry Platform repository.

 1. Start the containers.
    ```bash